CriticalBlue/demo-approov-io-traefik/README.md

 ## ADD A CONTAINER TO TRAEFIK

 > **NOTE:** No need to follow this for the above Deploy Server Example.
-You only need to follow this part when your project doesn't have yet Traekik labels in the `docker-compose.yml` file.
+You only need to follow this part when your project doesn't have yet Traefik labels in the `docker-compose.yml` file.

 Traefik inspects the labels in all running docker containers to know for what ones needs to proxy requests.